 Performance Lab Mind should be used with a quality, nature-identical multivitamin/mineral supplement.
 Because the ingredients in this stack, and your brain, need the support of vitamins and minerals to work properly.

-Opti Nutra offers their Performance Lab Whole-Food Multi which is a great option if you’re looking for a multivitamin.
+The Performance Lab NutriGenesis Multi for men or women is a great option if you’re looking for a multivitamin.
 It’s works perfectly with the Mind nootropic stack.

-Opti Nutra only offers their Performance Lab® products including their Mind formula on their website.
+Performance Lab® products including their Mind formula is only available on their website.
 You will not find it on Amazon or other online or brick-and-mortar retailer.

 The company goes the extra mile by using top-notch ingredients in this nootropic stack.
 Including patented and science-backed Ajipure® L-Tyrosine, Cognizin® and Sharp PS® Green.
 And their Pine Bark Extract is the most potent form available.

 The company uses vegan NutriCaps® infused with prebiotics for capsules to ensure quick and better absorption.
 And testing before and after encapsulation of each batch of product.